 Merbon IDE – Third party drivers and licensing policy

-The Merbon IDE development environment supports standard communication protocols, such as M-Bus, Modbus, or IEC62056-21.
+The Merbon IDE development environment supports standard communication protocols, such as M-Bus, Modbus, or IEC62056-21, and BACnet/IP at selected platforms.
 Some applications, however, require integration of a third-party device using a proprietary protocol over a serial line or Ethernet.
 Merbon IDE allows development of customized drivers in the ST programming language, which bring more flexibility and independence to the software engineers.

 The protocol drivers in Merbon IDE can be divided into following groups: